HazyCorp/govnilo/README.md

 # checker

-Checker library and binary, used on contests
+Checker library and binary, used on contests and by developers while creating tasks